Someone is mostly heterosexual, homosexual, or asexual, with one exception.

 In Saints Row IV, all romance options are available to both genders, even when the love interest in question has shown absolutely zero attraction to that gender before, implying that this trope is in effect.
 Invoked with Pierce, who says that he "usually doesn't swing that way" before accepting... regardless of the player's gender.

 Played relatively straight in don't take it personally babe, it just ain't your story, when friendless loner Nolan reciprocates the advances of camp gay classmate Akira on the grounds that having someone that interested in him romantically makes him warm and fuzzy inside.
-As they gradually segue into a standard couple, whether this is a case of Type 1 or Type III for Nolan is left an open question.
+As they gradually segue into a standard couple, whether this is a case of Sole Exception or Closet Key for Nolan is left an open question.

 Kara no Shoujo: Mizuhara admits to herself early on that she's in love with Toko, but doesn't want to mention it because neither of them are lesbians and thus the relationship has no real chance.